 Tips for Snow Days and Snow Activities

-With winter weather teasing us with prospects of snow and the dread of ice here in the Atlanta metro area, I want to share my tips for staying safe and having fun as snow clouds appear on our weather apps.
+With winter weather teasing us with prospects of snow and the dread of ice here in the Atlanta metro area, Atlanta Mom wants to share some tips for staying safe and having fun as snow clouds appear on our weather apps.

 Prepare Your Vehicle and Driveway

-Be sure to have ice melt in your garage and ready to put out before you leave.
-Kitty litter and sand are okay backups for putting behind your tires and on your driveway, too.
+Be sure to have a supply of Ice Melt ready to put out on your driveway before you attempt to drive.
+Kitty litter and sand are okay backups for putting behind your tires in your garage is a great tip too.

-You also want to invest in a real snow brush or ice scraper – leave your debit card in your wallet.
+You also want to invest in a real snow brush or ice scraper.
 When removing the snow, clear it off of your roof and trunk, too.
+Be sure NOT to use hot water on an icy car because it could crack your windows.

-If you absolutely MUST drive in the snow or on ice, be sure to remember to never slam on the brakes and to accelerate slowly.
+The absolute best advice for driving in the snow is to simply avoid it, but if you absolutely MUST drive, be sure to remember to never slam on the brakes and to accelerate slowly.
 Allow your tires to grip the road as best as they can by giving them plenty of time to do their jobs.

 Prepare Your Home

-Power outages are always inconvenient, but they’re even more frustrating when your house is freezing and you run out of your kid’s favorite snacks.
-Don’t rush to the grocery store for a week’s worth of food, but have enough for a day or two and make sure that it can be prepared without power.
+Power outages are always inconvenient, but they’re even more frustrating when your house is freezing.
+Stock up on handwarmers and gas powered heaters to stay warm during an outage.
+If you kids are like mine, being cold is one thing but being hungry is another!
+So, make sure you don’t run out of your kid’s favorite snacks.
+Don’t rush to the grocery store for a week’s worth of food but having enough for a day or two and that it is food that can be prepared without power, and musts.
+If you have a generator, make sure it is prepped and ready!

 Prepare Your Kids